Cardiac Rehabilitation

 What to expect in the cardiac rehabilitation program

-• At the first visit, the patient will be oriented to cardiac rehabilitation and will receive a nursing assessment.
+• At the first visit, the patient will be oriented to cardiac rehabilitation and receive a nursing assessment

-• During each exercise session heart, vital signs and pulse oximetry (oxygen saturation) are monitored.
+• Heart, vital signs and pulse oximetry (oxygen saturation) are monitored during each exercise session

 Making an appointment